 Grain free almond chocolate truffle bars are a gluten free, paleo cookie with an almond flour base topped with a classic chocolate truffle layer.
-Find more easy recipes on the Simple Cookie Recipes page!
+You can find more easy recipes like this on our Simple Cookie Recipes page!

-So all this week I will be sharing with you easy-to-make, slightly healthier holiday treats that you can gift to others.
-If you want.
-You can keep them all for yourself, too, and I won’t tell!
-First up are Almond Chocolate Truffle Bars which are, in my humble opinion, SO GOOD.
+I was so excited as I was testing this Almond Chocolate Truffle Bars recipe because they are, in my humble opinion, SO GOOD.
 I went around and around with the title, though – if I called them ‘truffle’ bars, does that mean they are chocolate, or do I need to add chocolate in the title, too?
 In the end I split the difference, calling them simply Almond Truffle Bars in the titled photo, but adding the Chocolate to the article title.
-Hmm, which do you think is the best?

 Grain Free Almond Chocolate Truffle Bars